Royal St George's Golf Club: History

+Competitions

+Challenge Cup

 The club's Challenge Cup dates from 1888 and is one of the oldest amateur events in golf.
 It has been contested annually over 36 holes except during the war years.
 A 19-year-old Jack Nicklaus won the tournament in 1959 shortly before going on to win the first of his two U.S. Amateur titles.